gleam-lang/gleam/notes/talk.md

 ```

 Here is my Leex "Definitions" section, containing all my various types of
 tokens.
-Dot, Hash, EQ, OpenP and CloseP are all literals.
-Pattern names are
-capitalized and go on the left hand side of the match operator, patterns go on
+Names are capitalized and go on the left hand side of the match
-the right.
+operator, patterns go on the right.

+It has the simple literal patterns of Dot, Hash, EQ, OpenP and CloseP.

+After that are the more complex patterns of String, Name, whitespace, and
+Word.
+Regular expressions are not the easiest to read, let's go over them now.

 The string pattern is a pair of double quotes with zero or more characters
 between them, where the characters are any non-double quote character, or any
 character preceeded by an escaping slash.
+This is how we get support for
+escaped quotes inside string bodies.

 A name is any letter, followed by any mix of letters, numbers, underscores and
 dashs.